intel/virtual-storage-manager/INSTALL.md

     [ceph_cluster_addr]
     192.168.125.0/24

-**Note** Here we do not use the public network for accessing internet in VSM cluster, so, there are not settings it.
+**Note** Here we do not use the public network for accessing the internet in our VSM cluster, so, there are no settings for this.

-**cluster_manifest** Do not worry about this file, we will talk  about it later.
+**cluster_manifest** Do not worry about this file right now, we will talk  about it later.

 ### Sample 2
 But how about when all the node just have two NICs.
 Such as controller node and storage node just have: